How to place your bins or containers

 - Upholstered items (couches and mattresses)

-This service is provided to Montreal island residents for a yearly maximum of 12 cubic metres of materials.
+This service is provided free of charge for a yearly maximum of 12 cubic metres of materials.
 Beyond this maximum, a fee will be charged.
 Proof of residence with address and photo is required.

 For more information, call 514-872-0384 or go to ville.montreal.qc.ca/ecocentres.